rgolea/angular-deployd-admin/README.md

 ---
 ###Running the app

 You can run the app by starting mongodb and the entire app.
+After that, open your browser and go to [http://localhost:2403/dashboard](http://localhost:2403/dashboard).
+Go to the users collection and add an admin user.

 MongoDB:
 ```